-My research interest is African state effectiveness and China’s economic and political engagement with Africa.
-My book project investigates why Chinese-financed and -constructed develop into starkly different trajectories in different African countries.
+My research covers African state effectiveness and China’s economic and political engagement with Africa.
+My book project (under contract with Oxford University Press) investigates why Chinese-financed and -constructed develop into starkly different trajectories in different African countries.
 I used process tracing based on extensive fieldwork in Kenya, Ethiopia, Angola, and China.
 I also have ongoing collaborative projects in Cambodia.

 I recently completed DPhil in Politics at the University of Oxford.
 I hold a Master of Science (MSc) in Politics Research from Oxford, a Master of Public Policy (MPP) from Harvard Kennedy School, and a Bachelor of Law in international relations from Shanghai International Studies University.
 I was the 2021-22 fellow at the Columbia-Harvard China and the World Program and Postdoctoral Research Scholar at the Weatherhead East Asian Institute, Columbia University.
 Before Oxford, I served in the China office of the United Nations Development Program (UNDP) and at the Sino-Africa Centre of Excellence Foundation Nairobi office.